Consecutive Decoding for Speech-to-text Translation: Experiments

+Our experiments are conducted on three open sourced datasets belonging to three different language pairs).
+The following is a detailed description of the three datasets.
+Table \ref{tab:datasets} shows the statistics of utterances for the three datasets.

-\paragraph{Augmented LibriSpeech Dataset} Augmented LibriSpeech is built by automatically aligning e-books in French with English utterances of LibriSpeech.
-The dataset includes quadruplets: source audio files in English, transcriptions in English, translations in French from the alignment of e-books, and augmented translation references via Google Translate.
-We experiment on the 100 hours clean train set for training, with 2 hours development set and 4 hours test set, corresponding to 47,271, 1071, and 2048 utterances respectively.
+\paragraph{Augmented LibriSpeech Dataset} Augmented LibriSpeech is an expanded version from the ASR dataset, LibriSpeech, by automatically aligning e-books in different languages, and the translation reference is doubled via Google Translate.

-\paragraph{IWSLT2018 English-German Dataset} IWSLT2018 English-German is the KIT speech translation corpus, which is built by automatically aligning English audios with SRT transcripts for English and German from TED.
-The raw data, including long wave files, English transcriptions, and the corresponding German translations, are segmented with timestamps.
-It should be noted that some transcriptions are not aligned with the corresponding audio well.
-Noisy data is harmful to models' performance, which can be avoided by data filtering, re-alignment and re-segmentation~\citep{liu2018ustc}.
-In this paper, we directly use the original data as training data to verify our method, with a size of 272 hours and 171,121 segmentations.
-We use \textit{dev2010} as validation set, and \textit{tst2013} as test set, corresponding to 653 and 793 utterances respectively~\footnote{We use the data segmentation in the $iwslt-corpus/parallel$ folder.}.
+\paragraph{IWSLT2018 English-German Dataset} IWSLT2018 English-German is the officially used dataset for the open evaluation campaign on spoken language translation.
+We utilize the attached timestamps to segment a raw long audio into chunks and remove samples missing the target language translation. dev2010 and tst2013 are used as validation set and test set.

-\paragraph{TED English-Chinese Dataset} English-Chinese TED is crawled from TED website\footnote{\url{https://www.ted.com}} and released by~\citet{liu2019end} as a benchmark for speech translation from English audio to Chinese text.
-Following the previous work~\citep{liu2019end}, we use dev2010 as development set and tst2015 as test set.
-The raw long audio is segmented based on timestamps for complete semantic information.
-Finally, we get 524 hours train set, 1.5 hours validation set and 2.5 hours test set, corresponding to 308,660, 835 and 1223 utterances respectively.
+\paragraph{TED English-Chinese Dataset} TED English-Chinese Dataset~\cite{liu2019end} is the first released dataset for end-to-end speech translation from English to Chinese.
+We use dev2010 as development set and tst2015 as test set.

 \paragraph{WMT Machine Translation Corpus} We use WMT14\footnote{\url{https://www.statmt.org/wmt14/translation-task.html}} English-to-French and English-to-German training data as the external MT parallel corpus ($\in\mathcal{A}$) in the expanded experimental setting for reproducibility.
 We pre-processed all of the data of specific language pairs, and filtered sentence pairs whose total length exceeds 500.
 We shuffled the data and randomly selected a subset of 1 million for the following experiments and analysis.